wncc/SoC-Winter/README.md

 # SoC-Winter
 Checkout some cool self-projects you can try your hands on to curb your boredom this December!
+These are short projects that you can do yourself in 1-2 weeks during this winter break, and strengthen your grip in the field of your choice.
 | Title         | Field         |
 | ------------- |:-------------:|
 | [Facial Emotion Detection](./face-emotion.md)      | ML,CV |